Home

 Arabic and Haitian Creole Language Family

 In Arabic and Haitian Creole history, you will get to know about Arabic and Haitian Creole language family.
 Go through all languages which belong to Afro-Asiatic Languages and Niger-Congo Languages and explore more about them.
 A language family is defined as group of languages that are derived from common ancestors.
 Arabic is a part of Afro-Asiatic Family, Semitic Family while Haitian Creole is a part of Indo-European Family.
 The subgroup and branch of Arabic is Semitic and North Arabic resp.
-The subgroup and branch of Haitian Creole is Not Available and Not Available resp.
+The subgroup and branch of Haitian Creole is and resp.
 Language families are subdivided into smaller units.
 Scripts used by these languages also depend upon their family.
 Check out the scripts used in Arabic and Haitian Creole language on Arabic vs Haitian Creole alphabets.
 You can also find which is the most widely spoken language in the world on Most Spoken Languages.

 Arabic vs Haitian Creole Language Rank